Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 - Color
 - Roughness
 - Metallic
-- Normal (if a normal map node is used, MeshSync also exports the normal strength)
+- Normal (if a normal map node is used, MeshSync also exports the normal strength).
+Normal maps need to be in tangent space.
 - Emission
 - Emission Strength
 - Displacement from the material output node